Costa Rica 3-Week Itinerary: The Complete Travel Guide Costa Rica 3-Week Itinerary: The Complete Travel Guide

 How to Visit Costa Rica in 3 Weeks

 Costa Rica has unlimited treasures that could take months to explore.
-However, 3 weeks is a perfect amount of time to see some of the greatest highlights and really get to know the culture of Costa Rica.
-This Costa Rica travel guide provides various activities, destinations, and transportation options.
+However, we found 3 weeks a reasonable amount of time to see all the most significant highlights and really get to know the culture.

 Getting to Costa Rica